qcurteman/EverydayMerchandice/README.md

 # EverydayMerchandise

-Everyday Merchandise: (CSCI 110 online store)
+Everyday Merchandise: (CSCI 110 online store) Spring 2017

 Description:
 - This was a class project that uses mainly PHP, HTML, SQL, and a little bit of javascript.